Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 However, that demand must then be captured.
 A successful strategy integrates OTT into a comprehensive, full-funnel media mix that includes:

-- Paid Search (SEM): To be there when a user, prompted by your ad, searches "new Honda CR-V deals in Sawgrass."
+- Paid Search: To be there when a user, prompted by your ad, searches "new Honda CR-V deals in Sawgrass."

 - Social Media: To reinforce your message and offers on platforms like Facebook and Instagram.